 Some are born with adult teeth that do not grow in straight.
 Others experience trauma to their permanent teeth that leave them out of place.
 Whatever the cause, there are options to straighten them and make your smile stellar.

-There are an array of teeth-straightening options in modern orthodontics.
+There is an array of teeth-straightening options in modern orthodontics.
 One of the most popular options these days is clear orthodontic aligners.
 These aligners, also known as invisible braces, offer an unnoticeable way to move teeth into the right position.
 Clear aligners work in stages, incrementally adjusting your teeth with each personalized tray.
 Invisible aligners are also great for the adult on the go, as you can remove them when you need to attend events.

 2. Yellow or stained teeth